kmerfeld/nowdo/readme.md

 %tag1, tag2, other tag
 ```
 if you ran `nowdo -t "Im a tag"` nowdo would only show you the second task

+##Comments
+any line starting with '--' will be ignored by nowdo